 The study of Physical and Human Geography topics enable pupils to develop an awareness, empathy and balanced view of our ever-changing world.

 Current topics include:

 - Rivers and coasts

 - Migration and population

 Other key learning

-Field trips to West Wittering, data collection and coursework, rivers and coasts model making are among the extension opportunities on offer for the boys.
+The department runs field trips to West Wittering and the Queen Elizabeth Olympic Park for data collection and coursework.
+There are also extension opportunities such as rivers and coasts model making and postcard competitions.
 An exciting trip to Iceland is planned for the Autumn term.